 The CCG, who plan and pay for most local NHS services, suspended access to IVF on the NHS for most people, because they needed to save money.

-At the time, we said the cuts were against national guidance, would affect people on low incomes the most and may not save the planned £700,000 per annum from local NHS budgets.
+At the time, We said that these cuts were against national guidance, would affect people on low incomes the most and may not save the planned £700,000 per annum from local NHS budgets.

 We were also concerned about the impact the cuts could have on people with fertility problems in Cambridgeshire and Peterborough.